jotavetech/focus-pocus/README.md

 1. Fork this repository.
 2. Clone your fork on your machine.
-3. Make your changes, commit and push these.
+3. Create a new branch, make your changes, commit and push these.
 4. Open a pull request (Write a descriptive message about what you've changed).

 ### Contributors